Overview and physiology.

 Starbase 120 started off as a scientific colony, studying the desert flora of the surrounding biosphere.
 Starfleet Medical had found some of the plants had promising medicinal properties.
 Sevrin class science vehicles and Brigadoon class Amoured Personnel Carriers helped the scientists and colonists tame the immediate planet.
 The upgrade of the station from scientific station to starbase was part of Starfleet Commander-in-Chief Admiral Hikaru Sulu's plan to expand the Federation and re-ignite the scientific and diplomatic era of Starfleet that he recalled in the 2260s.

 The full details of the scientific study on the planet were kept secure.
 There was evidence that the planet was once covered in tropical rainforests and had a civilisation present.
 The rainforests now existed at the poles of the planet, whilst the equitorial region was one vast desert.
 In many ways, this planet shared the biosphere of the primary worlds of the Gorn Hegemony.
 Starfleet Security conducted exercises with some of their elite commando units as preparation for all possible eventualities.
-This proved to be useful when fighting to free Gorn space of the ISC; it had the added advantage of being away from civilisation and of a different atmospheric mix to Vulcan.
+It had the added advantage of being away from civilisation and of a different atmospheric mix to Vulcan.

 Starbase 120 features in the Typhon Pact novel "Losing the Peace".
 Along with Starbase 123 near Zaldo, this is one of the latest starbases, designed to facilitate a new era of exploration and diplomacy.